Mister Jiu's: Menu

 The restaurant's menu has been seasonal.
 Jew's cooking was inspired by his deceased grandmother, whose Cantonese recipes he "master[ed] and record[ed]" and whose undocumented ones were lost.
 His recipes have combined traditional Cantonese cuisine with contemporary Californian twists.
 When it debuted, the restaurant served per person its $69 five-course menu—including "a lotus root salad", "a tureen of hot-and-sour fish soup with nasturtiums", "Shanghai rice cakes with leeks and kohlrabi", "steamed Alaskan halibut with young ginger", and "house-smoked oysters"—in addition to supplements, like "tea-smoked duck" and "black-sesame cake with rosebud mousse and strawberries".

 Later in 2016, the menu included the following dishes: fried rice with beef tenderloin; beef tartare with jalapeños; rice noodle rolls filled with either lobster or uni; baby bok choy with "sauce, scallops. and prosciutto"; Steamed Alaskan Halibut; roasted quail with glutinous rice and cherries; Black Sesame Cake; Coconut Dessert, a rice cracker "with cherry sauce and coconut ice cream".

 In August 2019, the menu included the following dishes: Dutch Crunch BBQ Pork Buns; Sourdough Scallion Pancake; Sea Urchin Cheong Fun, a sea urchin variant of rice noodle roll; Crispy Scarlet Turnip Cakes, served with olives and mushrooms; Taiwanese-Style Eggplant, served with basil and fish sauce; Silken Tofu, a mapo tofu variant; Potstickers; Salt-Baked McFarland Springs Trout, a trout wrapped in banana leaf and cooked in salt crust, served with scallion ginger sauce; Steak Fried Rice; Liberty Farms Roast Duck, a Peking duck variant "served with duck liver mousse and peanut butter hoisin" alongside bing bread with scallions and cucumbers.

 With Tienlon Ho (何天蘭), Jew wrote a cookbook titled Mister Jiu's in Chinatown, released on March 9, 2021.
+In 2022, the book won a James Beard Award in the Restaurant and Professional category.